Sunset (magazine): Time Warner era

 Lane Publishing, including Sunset Magazine and books, was sold to Time Warner in 1990, and the company was renamed Sunset Publishing Corporation.
 A purchase price of $225 million for the magazine and its related assets was announced.
 The first issue of the magazine under Time Warner was published in August 1990.

 In the 1990s, the franchise began to lose touch with its demographic, who viewed the magazine as something of their parents' era.
 Newer, fresher-looking lifestyle magazines, such as Martha Stewart Living and Real Simple, presented Sunset with competition.
 The magazine remained highly profitable, however, generating $28 million profit for Time Warner in 2000 on gross revenues of $78 million.

 In 2001, Time Warner reorganized Sunset to be part of Southern Progress Corporation, best known for its similar home and lifestyle magazine Southern Living (its similarity to Sunset is no coincidence: its founders came out West to see how the Lanes did it in the early 1960s)..
 When Katie Tamony took over as editor-in-chief in 2001, she collaborated with new creative director Mia Daminato (former creative director for Australian-based Federal Publishing Company's Magazine Group) to create a new, more modern design.

-The Menlo Park campus was sold to a San Francisco real estate development firm by Time Warner in 2014 for more than $75 million.
+The Menlo Park campus at 80 Willow Road was sold to a San Francisco real estate development firm by Time Warner in 2014 for more than $75 million.

 In June 2015, Sunset announced it would be moving its headquarters to Jack London Square (Oakland, California).
 The new offices opened in December 2015, and the magazine's outdoor kitchen and test gardens were relocated to Cornerstone Sonoma, a winery in nearby Sonoma County, California.
 The magazine's extensive archival collection, including numerous original photographs and administrative papers, would not be brought to the new Oakland location, and was acquired by Stanford University.